Our Work

 Scope of Work

-- Litigation: CATF attorneys represent other non-profit client organizations in administrative and judicial proceedings, seeking the reduction of climate and other pollution.
+• Litigation: CATF attorneys represent other nonprofit client organizations in administrative and judicial proceedings, seeking the reduction of climate and other air pollution, and advancing the clean energy transition.

-- Regulation: The CATF legal team works to develop comprehensive comments on Executive Branch rules related to climate, clean air, and their effects on public health.
+• Regulation: The CATF legal team works to develop comprehensive comments on U.S. Executive Branch rules related to climate, clean air, and the energy transition.

-- Statutory drafting and advocacy: The CATF legal team drafts statutory language and supports advocacy around legislative changes aimed at decarbonizing energy systems.
+• Statutory drafting and advocacy: The CATF legal team supports CATF’s federal and state legislative advocacy, aimed at decarbonizing energy and transportation systems.

-- Analysis: CATF’s attorneys analyze the legal landscape to flag threats and identify opportunities in existing laws and rules, supporting projects across the organization.
-This work is expansive – it includes leveraging the Clean Air Act and other statutes for public health and climate pollution reduction, working on the licensing of nuclear fusion generators, and advising on the operation of tax credits to stimulate the commercialization of carbon-capture and sequestration technologies.
+• Analysis: CATF’s attorneys analyze the legal landscape to flag threats and identify opportunities in existing laws and rules, supporting programs and projects across the organization.
+This work is expansive – it includes leveraging the Clean Air Act and other federal and state statutes for public health and climate pollution reduction, working on regulations for the licensing of advanced nuclear reactors and fusion energy generators, and advising on the operation of tax credits to stimulate the commercialization of carbon-capture and sequestration and other technologies, and the infrastructure needed to support the energy transition.

-- Advice: CATF’s attorneys work across the organization to provide tactical, strategic, regulatory, and legal advice to each team, as well as providing advice to our non-profit clients and allies.
+• Advice: CATF’s attorneys work across the organization to provide tactical, strategic, regulatory, and legal advice to each program and team, as well as providing advice to our nonprofit clients and allies.

 Achievements